-The last thing that is of concern is when an animal drinks water from the ocean.
-As you know, this water source has a lot of salt.
+The final thing that is of concern is when an animal drinks water from the ocean.
+As you know, this water source contains a lot of salt.

 When an animal drinks salt water in large quantities they will become dehydrated.
 This is a serious condition in animals if not treated quickly.
 Dogs that drink salty ocean water may also develop diarrhea which can speed up the dehydration process and place the animal's life in danger.

 There is only one way to keep your dog safe from contracting and illness from contaminated water.
 Carry a portable bowl and b ring along plenty of water for yourself and the dog.
 You can even find portable water bowls which also have a water bottle attached to it so that you can leave it out for the animal while you are in the park or just taking a break from a lengthy hike with your dog.